Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 “The report to the user and to the subject of the report shall be provided contemporaneously and at no charge to the subject person.”

 The checkbox must be located either in the job application or in the written notice of the background check, which is required by FCRA.
-If the applicant does opt-in, he or she must receive a copy of the report within three days of when the employer receives them.

-This notice must be in writing and must cover the “nature and scope” of the background check [Cal.
-Civil Code § 1786.16(2)(B)(v)].
+This notice must be in writing and must cover the “nature and scope” of the background check (Cal.
+Civil Code § 1786.16(2)(B)(v)).

 If the employer’s third-party background check company also intends to interview the applicant’s references, the employer must: